-1. WORK PLACE HEALTH AND SAFETY AND WELFARE
+2. WORK PLACE HEALTH AND SAFETY AND WELFARE

-This section of this document deals with general work place health and safety and welfare and gives direction and guidance on specific subject areas and responsibilities.
+This section of this document deals with operational work place health and safety and welfare, and gives direction and guidance on specific subject areas and responsibilities.

-It also defines the responsibilities of College Governors, Managers and staff within the organisation and their Health and Safety roles.
+It also defines the responsibilities of College Governors, Managers and staff within the organisation and their Health and Safety roles

-1.1.
-Daytime, Evening and Weekend Working
+2.1 Daytime, Evening and Weekend Working

 - Normal working hours at the Enfield Centre are between 7.00 a.m. and 10.00 p.m.
 Mondays to Thursdays, and 7.00 a.m. and 7.00 p.m. on Fridays during term time.
 Actual hours may vary and times are subject to the work area and individual staff responsibilities.
-The Early Morning Caretaker (Enfield) starts work at 6.30am; College cleaners start work at 6.30am; - College Centre working hours are normally term time only, 8am 9.30pm, subject to evening classes Monday to Thursday and Friday 8am - 6pm; - The Enfield site is often open for periods longer than this at certain other times to accommodate shows and special events.
-At weekends the site is open between 10.00 a.m. and 6.00 p.m. but is normally closed at weekends between November and February; - Reception staff must be notified of any work undertaken outside normal working hours by staff or students prior to the activity commencing; - to reduce potential accidents and incidences, practical work must not be undertaken by students outside normal working hours or at weekends without supervision by an appropriately trained member of staff.
-Prior authorisation is required from the relevant member of the teaching staff.
+The Early Morning Caretaker (Enfield) starts work at 6.30am; College cleaners start work at 6.30am; - College Centre working hours are normally term time only, 8am 9.30pm, subject to evening classes Monday to Thursday and Friday 8am 6pm; - The Enfield site is often open for periods longer than this at certain other times to accommodate shows and special events.
+At weekends the site is open between 10.00 a.m. and 6.00 p.m. but is normally closed at weekends between November and February; - Reception staff must be notified of any work undertaken outside normal working hours by staff or students prior to the activity commencing; - To reduce potential accidents and incidents, practical work must not be undertaken by students outside normal working hours or at weekends without supervision by an appropriately trained member of staff.

-1.2.
-Personal Protective Clothing (PPE)
+2.2 Personal Protective Clothing (PPE)

-- The College Estates Service is responsible for issuing and monitoring all staff with work related personal safety equipment and protective clothing.
-This equipment must be used as appropriate when issued for the task identified and will remain the property of the College at all times; - All College Managers are responsible (with reference to risk assessments) for ensuring that their staff and students are equipped with the correct protective clothing.
-In some situations this will be provided by the school - in others, the students themselves must provide it when under practical instruction; - It is essential that the specific items required are identified through the risk assessment process.
-Whenever there is a doubt about the health and safety aspect of any situation, advice on personal protective clothing and equipment and other control measures must be sought from the Health and Safety Officer.
+- The College Central Support Service is responsible for issuing and monitoring all staff with work related personal safety equipment and protective clothing This equipment must be used as appropriate when issued for the task identified and will remain the property of the College at all times; - All College Managers are responsible (with reference to risk assessments) for ensuring that their staff and students are equipped with the correct protective clothing.
+In some situations, this will be provided by the school - in others, the students themselves must provide it when under practical instruction; - It is essential that the specific items required are identified through the risk assessment process.
+Whenever there is a doubt about the health and safety aspect of any situation, advice on personal protective clothing and equipment and other control measures must be sought from the Line Manager or Health and Safety Officer as appropriate.

-1.3.
-Safe Use of Electricity
+2.3 Safe Use of Electricity

-To reduce accidents or fatal injury, the College has a duty to ensure that only electrical appliances, which have been inspected for safety, are used on its premises.
+To reduce the risk of fire and/or injury from electrical shock, the College has a duty to ensure that only electrical appliances, which have been inspected for safety, are used on its premises.
 Hence all electrical appliances must be approved and will be subject to formal inspections such as Portable Appliance Testing at regular periods.
 Unless approved, a ban may be placed on its use.

-Other considerations may also make equipment unsuitable or undesirable for use in the College, therefore the following general points are to be followed by all staff and students:
+Other considerations may also make equipment unsuitable or undesirable for use in the College.
+Therefore, the following general points are to be followed by all staff and students: